| Title: | Efficient Rolling Functions |

 Jonathan Callahan, Hans Martin

-data for practicing and code examples.
-This data represents hourly air quality
+and code examples.
+This dataset represents hourly air quality measurements.

 x |